Fifty years ago, most babies born with cystic fibrosis (CF) died in childhood. Today, Canadian kids with CF can expect to live well into middle age.

 Why is it important to improve tests that monitor lung function?

 People with cystic fibrosis have a genetic mutation that causes secretions throughout the body to be unusually sticky and thick.
-These thick secretions negatively affect a number of organs and bodily systems including the pancreas, digestive system and sinuses, but has a particularly devastating impact on the lungs.
+These thick secretions negatively affect a number of organs and bodily systems including the pancreas, digestive system and sinuses, but have a particularly devastating impact on the lungs.
 In people with CF, this thick, sticky mucus causes the lungs to become infected and inflamed more easily.
 Over time, their lungs become more and more damaged, making it difficult for them to participate in everyday activities.
 Eventually, many people with CF need lung transplants, which can extend life but aren’t a cure, and most ultimately pass away due to lung disease.

 Thanks to the incredible progress we’ve made in treating CF over the past fifty years, the traditional tests we use to measure lung function are usually normal in Canadian children with CF. However, we know that lung damage is occurring.
 If we do a CT scan for instance, we can see evidence of lung damage, but CT scans expose children to radiation, so we can’t use them on a regular basis.